graphql/graphql-spec/spec/Section 4 -- Introspection.md

 - `kind` must return `__TypeKind.NON_NULL`.
 - `ofType` must return a type of any kind except Non-Null.
+- `isErrorBoundary` must return true if this Non-Null is an error boundary, false otherwise.
 - All other fields must return {null}.

 ### The \_\_Field Type